For assistance while riding, call (541) 663-7324..

 30 Minutes

-A short hike to the bridge at the base of Wahkeena Falls is an option that provides beautiful views.
-The elevation gain is 150 feet and the mostly paved trail passes through a beautiful burned forest
+A short hike to the bridge at the base of Wahkeena Falls is an option that provides beautiful views and an amazing energy up at the waterfall.
+The elevation gain is 150 feet and the mostly paved trail passes through a beautiful burned forest.
+The forest is burnt but survived because these Douglas Fir trees have extra thick bark that makes them impervious to fire.

 Stop Four